Boating through Standedge Tunnel

-You can steer your own boat through Standedge Tunnel, under your own power, as long as one of our Canal & River Trust Tunnel ‘Chaperones’ is aboard your boat.
-Find out how to book your passage here.
+You can steer your own boat through Standedge Tunnel, under your own power, as long as one of our tunnel chaperones is aboard.
+Find out everything you need to know before you visit.

 Marsden – Diggle (going west) – from 8.30am to 10.30am

 These guidelines may change depending on water levels and availability of space.
-The restrictions make sure this amazing structure is always ready for you to enjoy it by ensuring there's enough water so you can navigate and that the tunnel stays open all season.
+The restrictions make sure this amazing structure is always ready for you to enjoy, by ensuring there's enough water for boats to navigate through and for the tunnel to stay open all season.

-So if you’re due to enter the tunnel, here’s how to be prepared:
+If you've booked to travel through the tunnel, here’s how to be prepared.